RedHatSatellite/sat6_scripts/README.md

   --mail no-reply@example.org --auth-source-id 1 --organization-ids 1 --default-organization-id 1 \
   --timezone 'Canberra' --admin true`

+## Assumptions
+For content import to a disconnected Satellite, it is assumed that the relevant subscription manifest has been uploaded on the disconnected satellite.
+For the _import and sync_ option, the repositories on the disconnected satellite must have already been enabled and added to the import sync plan.

 ## Configuration
 A YAML based configuration file is in config/config.yml.example
 The example file needs to be copied to config/config.yml and customised as required: